-- (b) Regularly Scheduled Classes. - (1) A class is regularly scheduled if it meets all of the following criteria: - (A) Assigned definite beginning and ending time; - (B) Specific days the class meets is predetermined; - (C) Specific schedule is included on the Institution Master Schedule or other official college documents; - (D) Class hours are assigned consistent with college catalog and curriculum standard requirements; and - (E) Identified class time and dates are the same for all students registered for the class excluding clinical or cooperative work experience.
-This may include in-person or synchronously online, as long as the instructor and student are engaged in live interactions. - (i) Classes which have a regularly scheduled lecture section and a non regularly scheduled laboratory section or online asynchronous option shall satisfy this criteria.
+- Specific schedule is included on the Institution Master Schedule or other official college documents; - d.
+Class hours are assigned consistent with college catalog and curriculum standard requirements; and - e.
+Identified class time and dates are the same for all students registered for the class excluding clinical or cooperative work experience.
+This may include in-person or synchronously online, as long as the instructor and student are engaged in live interactions. - i.
+Classes which have a regularly scheduled lecture section and a non regularly scheduled laboratory section or online asynchronous option shall satisfy this criteria.
 The census date (10% point) shall be determined from the regularly scheduled portion of the class.
-Verification of student participation in the laboratory section or online asynchronous option of the class shall be available for review. - (ii) A student shall be considered absent if that student did not attend during the specified times or days the class was scheduled to meet.
-Classes that have a regularly scheduled section which include in-person instruction or digitally delivered synchronous instruction and an option to attend asynchronously shall satisfy this criteria. - (iii) A student shall be considered absent if that student did not attend during the specified times or days the class was scheduled to meet whether the class met in-person, synchronously, or asynchronously.
-Verification of student attendance in the asynchronous portion of the course shall be documented by electronic submission of content-related material.
+Verification of student participation in the laboratory section or online asynchronous option of the class shall be available for review. - ii.
+A student shall be considered absent if that student did not attend during the specified times or days the class was scheduled to meet.
+Classes that have a regularly scheduled section which include in-person instruction or digitally delivered synchronous instruction and an option to attend asynchronously shall satisfy this criteria. - iii.
+A student shall be considered absent if that student did not attend during the specified times or days the class was scheduled to meet whether the class met in-person, synchronously, or asynchronously.
+Verification of student attendance in the asynchronous portion of the course shall be documented by electronic submission of content-related material. - 2) A student shall be considered to be in class membership when the student meets all of the following criteria:

-- (2) A student shall be considered to be in class membership when the student meets all of the following criteria: - (A) enrolled as evidenced by payment of the applicable tuition and fees, or obtained a waiver as defined in G.S.
-115D-5(b); - (B) attended one or more classes prior to or on the 10 percent point in the class; - (C) has not withdrawn or dropped the class prior to or on the 10 percent point. - (3) Definition of a Student Membership Hour.
+- a. enrolled as evidenced by payment of the applicable tuition and fees, or obtained a waiver as defined in G.S.
+115D-5(b); - attended one or more classes prior to or on the 10 percent point in the class; - c. has not withdrawn or dropped the class prior to or on the 10 percent point. - 3) Definition of a Student Membership Hour.
 A student membership hour is one hour of scheduled class or laboratory for which the student is enrolled.
 A college shall provide a minimum of 50 minutes of instruction for each scheduled class hour.
 A college shall provide sufficient time between classes to accommodate students changing classes.
-A college shall not report more hours per student than the number of class hours scheduled in the approved curriculum program of study compliance document. - (4) Calculation of Student Membership Hours for Regularly Scheduled Classes.
-Student membership hours are obtained by multiplying the number of students in membership at the 10 percent point in the class by the total number of hours the class is scheduled to meet for the semester as stated in the college catalog and the approved curriculum program of study compliance document (see 1D SBCCC 400.97(4)). - (5) Maintenance of Records of Student Membership Hours.
+A college shall not report more hours per student than the number of class hours scheduled in the approved curriculum program of study compliance document. - 4) Calculation of Student Membership Hours for Regularly Scheduled Classes.
+Student membership hours are obtained by multiplying the number of students in membership at the 10 percent point in the class by the total number of hours the class is scheduled to meet for the semester as stated in the college catalog and the approved curriculum program of study compliance document (see 1D SBCCC 400.97(4)). - 5) Maintenance of Records of Student Membership Hours.
 Accurate attendance records shall be maintained for each class through the 10 percent point of the class.
-Attendance records shall be signed by the instructor or lead instructor. - verifying their accuracy, and shall be maintained by the college until released from all compliance reviews (see the Public Records Retention & Disposition Schedule for Institutions in the Community College System).
+Attendance records shall be signed by the instructor or lead instructor, verifying their accuracy, and shall be maintained by the college until released from all compliance reviews (see the Public Records Retention & Disposition Schedule for Institutions in the Community College System).
 Student membership hours shall be summarized in the Institution's Class Report and certified by the president or designee.
 For classes identified as non traditional delivery (see Subparagraph (e)(1) of this Rule), documentation of student contact prior to the 10 percent point shall be maintained in the same manner as the attendance records mentioned in this Rule.